 The basic game plan is straightforward: Feed your children more whole foods and avoid giving in to them in the grocery store - no matter how besieged you feel.
-Your child's brain and body will reap the rewards.
+Your child's brain and body will reap the rewards. $\textcircled{\sc op}$

-Nancy Duncan, MSW, has written for Women's Health, Arthritis Today, Oxygen, ore EFAs for Your Kids
+Nancy Duncan, MSW, has written for Women's Health, Arthritis Today, Oxygen, and more.

+More EFAs for Your Kids